FreeshardBase/documentation/docs/overview.md

 that will be shown in the app store and other places.

 Read more about configuration options at the [page about `app.json`](app_json.md).

+## How to reach a Portal

+todo: url with identifier, apps are subdomains